 Telluride has a plethora of luxury hotels and ski resorts to choose from.
-Here are a few of our favorites:
+Here are a few of my favorites:

 Enjoy a total splurge at this luxury ski resort and spa located in the mountains of Telluride.
 Fairmont provides 2 and 3 bedroom luxury suites from a whopping $1,299/night!

 Named the “#1 Ski Resort in North America” by Condé Naste Traveler, Madeline Hotel and Residences gives you a truly luxurious mountain retreat.
 Guest rooms start at $239/night.

 This award-winning luxury resort is known for its friendly staff and homey atmosphere.
 Rooms start from $325/night.

 And feel free to search Telluride’s Top-Rated Hotels below: